morse-simulator/morse/doc/morse/user/advanced_tutorials/ros_nav_tutorial.rst

 about this in the :doc:`installation notes <../installation/mw/ros>`

 .. note::
-    We base the tutorial on ROS Indigo.
+    This tutorial uses ROS Indigo.
 The tutorial has also been successfully tested with previous ROS versions down to ROS Fuerte.
-You may however need to adapt some of the instructions.
+However, you may need to adapt some of the instructions if using a different ROS version.

-If you are running Ubuntu, you can simply install the packages ``ros-indigo-pr2-navigation``, ``ros-indigo-pr2-common``, ``ros-indigo-control-msgs`` and ``ros-indigo-viz``.
-They will install all required dependencies.
+If you are using Ubuntu, you can simply install the packages ``ros-indigo-pr2-navigation``, ``ros-indigo-pr2-common``, ``ros-indigo-control-msgs`` and ``ros-indigo-viz``.
+They will install all their required dependencies.

 You also need MORSE installed with ROS support: check that the ``BUILD_ROS_SUPPORT`` CMake option is enabled when building MORSE.